Robert Gould Shaw: Second Battle of Fort Wagner

 Colonel Shaw and the 54th Regiment were placed under the command of General Quincy Adams Gillmore and sent to Charleston, South Carolina to take part in the second attempt to take Charleston.
 To do so, they would have to capture Fort Wagner, which defended the southern approach to the harbor.
 A significant Confederate garrison had been stationed there.
 The fort was well armed with an assortment of heavy guns.
 The overall strength of the defenders was underestimated by the Union command.
 The Union effort was supported by two other brigades, but the approach was narrow and only one regiment could attack at a time.
 At the battle on July 18, 1863, the 54th approached the fort in the late afternoon and then waited out of range for a night assault.
 After a heavy bombardment from the sea the 54th charged forward to take the Confederate batteries.
-Shaw led his men into battle, shouting "Forward, Fifty-Fourth, forward!"
+Shaw led his men into battle, shouting "Forward freed men and fight for your country!"
 The 54th crossed the moat and scaled the muddy hill of the outer wall.
 With the cessation of the naval bombardment the largely intact Confederate garrison left their bomb-proofs and resumed their positions on the walls.
 In the face of heavy fire the 54th hesitated.
 Shaw mounted a parapet and urged his men forward, but was shot through the chest three times.
 By witness testimony of the unit's Color Sergeant, his death occurred early in the battle, and he fell on the outside of the fort.
 Some Confederate reports claim his body was hit as many as seven times.
 The fighting continued until 10 p.m. when the Union forces withdrew, having suffered heavy losses.
 Among the fatalities were Gen. George Crockett Strong, mortally wounded; Col. Haldimand S. Putnam shot and killed instantly; and Col. John Lyman Chatfield, mortally wounded.
 Shaw's 54th Regiment suffered the heaviest losses.

 Two sons of Frederick Douglass, Lewis and Charles Douglass, were with the 54th regiment at the time of the attack.
 Lewis was wounded shortly after Shaw fell, and retreated with the rest when the force withdrew.
 Another casualty was Captain Garth Wilkinson James, younger brother of philosopher William James and novelist Henry James.
-“Wilkie” had volunteered to serve in the 54th and was wounded in the assault on Fort Wagner.
+"Wilkie" had volunteered to serve in the 54th and was wounded in the assault on Fort Wagner.